Jumia/open-source/README.md

 ### Other Repository Information

+#### JVM Artifacts
+Host JVM artifacts (*.jar) on Maven Central in [the ‘org.jumia’ group](https://repo1.maven.org/maven2/org/jumia/).
+To do this, get a [Sonatype](http://central.sonatype.org/) account.
+If you don't have an account yet, register with Sonatype using your Jumia email address.

+If you want to push to Sonatype but not to *.jumia, register a different Sonatype account with a non-jumia email address.

 #### Python Packages
 Host Python packages on [PyPI](https://pypi.python.org/pypi/) (PyPI has no namespaces) and make sure that multiple persons have “maintainer” rights.

 #### Node Modules
 [Node](https://www.npmjs.com/) modules [now have namespaces](http://blog.npmjs.org/post/116936804365/solving-npms-hard-problem-naming-packages).
 Prefix them with a short product name: e.g. [karma](https://karma-runner.github.io/0.12/index.html) plugins are prefixed “karma-”; the same goes for gulp, grunt, etc. Host your Node modules in the public NPM registry.
 Here is [how to publish to NPM](https://gist.github.com/coolaj86/1318304).

 #### Docker Images

-Our docker images are always available in the docker hub [here](https://hub.docker.com/u/jumia/).
+You can currently browse it [here](https://hub.docker.com/u/jumia/).
 Even if pushed to local registries the generally available image should always be on docker hub too in order to maximize contribution to the community as well as a fallback registry.
 Automated builds should be set from our github repositories at all times.

-`Repo Info` must have the proper information abiding to the documentation guidelines described in this README.

-Example to come:

-    docker push blah blah blah...

 ### Working with External Contributors

-The Open Source Team enthusiastically supports you in recruiting non-Jumias to contribute to your project.
+The Open source Team enthusiastically supports you in recruiting non-Jumia to contribute to your project.
 Collaboration and community are part of the fun of open source.

 Give GitHub's ["Creating a new contributor on-ramp" doc](https://github.com/blog/2128-creating-a-new-contributor-on-ramp) a look for some expert guidance.
 (TL;DR version = be welcoming, inclusive, and clear about what sorts of contributions you're looking for most).

 Please ask external contributors to sign a contributor licensing agreement (CLA).
-A few good models to follow and adapt: [.Net Foundation](https://cla2.dotnetfoundation.org/) example (electronic submission via GitHub account); [Google’s CLA](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-signing-the-cla) for contributing to AngularJS is a simple click-through form with a Googlebot that automatically checks for signatures;
+A few good models to follow and adapt: [.Net Foundation](https://cla2.dotnetfoundation.org/) example (electronic submission via GitHub account); [Google’s CLA](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-signing-the-cla) for contributing to AngularJS is a simple click-through form with a Googlebot that automatically checks for signatures; Selenium/Software Freedom Conservancy uses a [Google form](https://docs.google.com/a/zalando.de/forms/d/11Z8LoYpTGUIwCegifVH1YtL9smxVDNk-fOykUZTAWhE/viewform?hl=en_US&formkey=dFFjXzBzM1VwekFlOWFWMjFFRjJMRFE6MQ#gid=0).

-### Make Forks Meaningful

-*“Forks are for making your own snapshot of a codebase so that you can make a new version of it with your own special sauce, or so that you can contribute a change in the form of a pull request.
-Simply, you must make a fork whenever you need to modify the codebase, but do not have direct access to do so.
-New users don’t understand this and end up equating the ‘fork’ button with ‘download’ or ‘bookmark’.
-Little do they know, you can download code directly from the original repository and you can bookmark things using Github’s stars.”* —[Eric Greer](http://ericgreer.info/github/funny/stupidity/2016/02/28/judging-the-stupidity-of-github-projects.html)

-To fork, or not to fork?
-Some guidelines:
-- Only keep the fork open as long as needed.
-- “True/Long-Lived forks” are highly discouraged, even from Jumia projects.
-We avoid internal forks in order to avoid diverging widely from what we have published, and the inevitable hassle of getting the project to a state where we can support both code bases
-- Avoid two forks of the same project.

-If your goal is to make a small fix to a project, use your own/personal GitHub account.

 ### Deprecate Responsibly

 #### How to Deprecate
 Add “Deprecated” at the top of your README, as well as a notice stating your plans for the project: deletion, finding a new owner, etc.

 After announcing your decision to deprecate the project:
    - notify your users.
 Put a notice on your README.
    - Wait 60 days.
    - Try to find a new owner.
 Internal options first, then seek an external owner.
-Ask the OSS Team for help.
+Ask the Open Source Team for help.
    - Try to find an external owner.
-More guidance on this to come soon; for now, alert the OSS Team of any such plans.
+More guidance on this to come soon; for now, alert the Open Source Team of any such plans.

 #### Tips for Finding a New Owner
 Internally, you can use internal mailing lists and HipChat to announce your need.
 Externally, social media platforms and community boards work well.
 Add 1-2 sentences to your announcements suggesting how your project might have potential to evolve into something bigger and better.

 ### Project Promotion

-#### jumia.github.io: Our Open-Source Projects Dashboard

-All Jumia open-source projects are listed on [jumia.github.io](http://jumia.github.io/).

 #### Proactively Communicate
 Share your project with:
 - relevant LinkedIn Groups
 - community forums/boards